ropensci/ruODK/README.md

 opened as starting point for a hands-on workshop or instant demo of `ruODK` usage.

-Create a new RMarkdown workbook from `ruODK` template “odata” and follow the instructions within.
+Create a new RMarkdown workbook from `ruODK` template “ODK Central via OData” and follow the instructions within.

 ## Contribute